szobov/ros-opentelemetry/README.md

 #### Streamlined

-You utilise the streamlined approach provided by this library:

-You have to use `bin/build-locally.bash` to build your project together with this library. [build-locally.bash](https://github.com/szobov/ros-opentelemetry/blob/main/bin/build-locally.bash) installs dependencies using `conan` and `uv`, and then runs `colcon` in the `virtualenv` made by `uv`, so your Python nodes have access to PyPI packages.
+You can directly look into [example](#example) the toolkit is setup.
+The most of the magic happends inside [build-locally.bash](https://github.com/szobov/ros-opentelemetry/blob/main/bin/build-locally.bash).
+It builds your project together with this library and  installs dependencies using `conan` and `uv`, and then runs `colcon` in the `virtualenv` made by `uv`, so your Python nodes have access to PyPI packages.
-If you switch to this method, you'll be able to use `conanfile.txt` and `pyproject.toml` files to manage your dependencies.
+If you switch to this method, you'll be able to use `conanfile.txt` and `pyproject.toml` files to manage your dependencies without the installation hussle.

 #### Classical